Great Writing Begins with a Sizzling Start

 Sizzling Starts can incorporate many of the other techniques from the Seven Steps as well.
 That’s the wonderful versatility of writing to engage the reader.
 Sizzling Starts can use tension (Step 3), dialogue (Step 4) or visual imagery (Step 5) to enhance their impact.
 Attend a Seven Steps Workshop to unlock all of the Seven Steps and over 30 Action Activities!

 So there you have it, 5 great tips to help you teach your students how to write amazing Sizzling Starts.
-To show you just how big a change a Sizzling Start can make to any story, explore the Before and After samples below.

 While Sizzling Starts is one key aspect of great writing, all Seven Steps combined will unlock real improvement and transform your students’ writing.
 Attend a Seven Steps Workshop to unlock the Seven Steps and learn the theory, try the activities and head back to your classroom with over 30 turbo-charged Action Activities.

-Five-Minute Photo Fast Starts
+5-Minute Photo Fast Starts

 You can even get students to run the Action Activity themselves.
 This ties in with the National Curriculum which strongly emphasises verbal scaffolding and interaction.